wiltacca/Portfolio/README.md

 # [Click Project 2: Clustering & Association Rules](https://github.com/wiltacca/Portfolio/blob/main/Clustering_%26_Association_Rules.ipynb)
 ![alt text](clusterassociate.jpg)

 ### Unsupervised learning is a machine learning technique where you do not need to supervise the model.
 Instead, you need to allow the model to work on its own to discover information.
-It mainly deals with the unlabelled data.
+It mainly deals with unlabelled data.

 **CLUSTERING CASE STUDY -** This project focuses on bank credit risk, in particular the customer credit, which the bank will gain from giving credit only if the customers will not default on the loan, which means that they will not repay the debt.
-One of the solutions to address the bank problem is to use hierarchical clustering, which requires creating clusters that have predetermined order from bottom to top using the Agglomerative which is an unsupervised machine learning algorithm uses to cluster unlabeled data points.
+One of the solutions to address the bank problem is to use hierarchical clustering, which requires creating clusters that have predetermined order from bottom to top using the Agglomerative, which is an unsupervised machine learning algorithm used to cluster unlabeled data points.

 ![alt text](Clustergram.png)